LauLauThom/Fiji-QualiAnnotations/KNIMEworkflows/DeepLearning-Classification/README.md

 The folder also contains the respective workflows for prediction.
 The difference binary/multiclass is a difference in the classification layers:

--__binary__
+- __binary__
-single network output (prbability for the first class) with sigmoid activation function and binary cross-entropy as loss function
+single network output (probability for the first class) with sigmoid activation function and binary cross-entropy as loss function

 - __multiclass__
 multiple categorical outputs (1 proability per class) with softmax activation function and categorical cross-entropy as loss function